sbardian/redux-actionz/README.md

 # Redux actionz

-A library to manage action creators, action effects and reducers in an elegant and efficient maneer.
+A library to manage action creators, action effects and reducers in an elegant and efficient manner.

 Install with:
 ```sh